NancyFx/Nancy.Bootstrappers.Autofac/readme.md

 When Nancy detects that the `AutofacNancyBootstrapper` type is available in the AppDomain of your application, it will assume you want to use it, rather than the default one.

-The easiest way to get the latest version of `AutofacNancyBootstrapper` into your application is to install the `Nancy.Boostrappers.Autofac` nuget.
+The easiest way to get the latest version of `AutofacNancyBootstrapper` into your application is to install the `Nancy.Bootstrappers.Autofac` nuget.

 ### Customizing